dynamsoft-docs/document-normalizer-docs-mobile/programming/ios/user-guide.md

    }
    ```

-2. Implement `onNormalizedImagesReceived` method to receive the normalized images as the captured results.
+2. Implement `onNormalizedImagesReceived` method to receive the final normalized images as the captured results.

    <div class="sample-code-prefix"></div>
    >- Objective-C